turingschool/curriculum/source/projects/fourth_meal.markdown

 ### Caching

-Response time and caching are critically imporant.
+Response time and caching are critically important.
 Your improved Dinner Dash should make significant use of:

 * data caching
 * fragment caching (aka Russian-Doll caching)